Research

 Research Projects

-We are applying hiPSC-based approaches to manipulate the genotype and/or expression levels of putative causal risk genes identified in large GWAS and postmortem datasets.
+We are investigating transcriptional and regulatory genomic alterations in cellular models of human brain disease.
+We are applying hiPSC-based approaches to manipulate the genotype and/or expression levels of putative causal risk genes identified in large GWAS and postmortem datasets for PTSD, major depression and drug/alcohol use to determine functional roles for these genes in disease.